StrangeBeeCorp/docs/docs/cortex/api/how-to-create-an-analyzer.md

 If your analyzer performs several actions (i.e. comes in several flavors), you have to give a specific and meaningful name to each flavor.

-Each flavor's name appear in TheHive's analyzer list and in MISP when you use Cortex for attribute enrichment.
+Each flavor's name appear in TheHive analyzer list and in MISP when you use Cortex for attribute enrichment.

 #### version